h2oai/h2o-3/h2o-docs/src/product/data-science/algo-params/col_sample_rate_change_per_level.rst

 	col_sample_rate_per_tree * col_sample_rate * col_sample_rate_change_per_level^depth

-This option defaults to 1.0 and can be in the range of 0.0 to 2.0.
+This option defaults to 1.0 and must be > 0.0 and <= 2.0.

 Related Parameters
 ~~~~~~~~~~~~~~~~~~